LunarPhobia/CNA340/README.md

-**# My last python hw assignment**
+## **my_last_python_assignment**

-This code takes the IP address that the user input and determines whether the IP is the router or a lease.
+This code takes the IP address that the user inputs and determines whether the IP is the router or a lease.

-## Thanks
-Provide thank yous and attributions here.
-If someone helped you, you looked at another repository, or another article, provide it here.
+# **Getting Started**

+These instructions will install python on your local machine to run my_last_python_assignment.

+# **Prerequisites**

+my_last_python_assignment requires python of any version to run, with no additional packages, libaries, or mods needed.
+The commands below will update your apt (advanced package tool) and install python.

+sudo apt-get update
+sudo apt-get install python3.9

+# **Running**

+Once installed you can run the program with the following command

+python my_last_python_assignment.py

+# **Thanks**

+Zak Rubin for providing examples and giving feedback